A brown pitbull laying on the ground

 Help your pet

-A fluffy dog next to a brush full of hair
+A shaggy dog next to a full hairbrush

 Is pet shedding normal?